xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

   * [Unknown Extensions](#unknown-extensions)

-#### Interfacing with Vulkan Commands
+#### Interfacing with Vulkan Functions
-There are several ways you can interface with Vulkan commands through the loader.
+There are several ways you can interface with Vulkan functions through the loader.

 ##### Vulkan Direct Exports